Architect Fees

 Hi Sam,

-Architects draw very few homes for us average individuals.
+Architects draw very few new homes or new home plans for us average individuals.

-Many Architects feel can’t make enough money drawing the average house unless they sell multiples of a plan trough plan books & web sites, or design for the “rich & famous”, or at least wealthy folks.
+Many Architects feel can’t make enough money drawing the average house unless they sell multiples of a plan trough plan books & web sites.

-Most cities, townships or counties do not require the use of an architect unless the house is over a certain sq. footage or is very complex in design, and then they can require an architect’s signature, and/or an engineering seal of approval on your home plans!
+Most cities, townships or counties do not require the use of an architect unless the house is over a certain square footage or is very complex in design, and then they can require an architect’s signature, and/or an engineering seal of approval on your home plans.

-So, call the building inspection department where you plan to build and ask them what their blue print (home plan) requirements are.
+So, call the building inspection department where you plan to build and ask them what their blue print (new home plan) requirements are.

 If an architect’s seal is required, you will have no other option than to employ an architect.
 I doubt that this will happen unless, as I stated above, you are building a large house or one with a complex design.